labwc/labwc/README.md

 It has the following aims:

 - Be light-weight, small and fast
-- Have the look and feel of [openbox](https://github.com/danakj/openbox) albeit with a smaller feature set
+- Keep feature set fairly small and use [openbox-3.4](https://github.com/danakj/openbox) configuration/theme specification in order to avoid inventing another one.
 - Where practicable, use clients to show wall-paper, take screenshots, and so on
 - Stay in keeping with wlroots and sway in terms of approach and coding style